duttresearchgroup/Chauffeur/README.md

 * `sudo apt-get update`
 * `xargs sudo apt-get install <packages/apt_requirements.txt`

+# Extra step : Running workloads on board with python
+For end-to-end pipeline running, We support python script for launching all applications in Chauffeur.
+* `cd Chauffeur/scripts/end-to-end`
+* `pip3 install -r requirements.txt`
+* `python3 runner.py`

+Then the runner is ready for getting input from the user.
+Users can select workloads by typing ctrl+c and the number(0-8) or character 'a' for launching.

 More information for required packages can be found [here](packages/breakdown.md).
 # Other important information
 ## Libraries used for CPU parallelization